gcanti/gcanti.github.io/_drafts/2014-09-29-javascript-types-and-sets-part-II.md

 The union of two sets A and B is the collection of points which are in A or in B or in both A and B.

-Union is the trickiest type to implement since, given an input, generally it's not determined which of the types involved must be used to handle it, even more if the sets involved are not disjoint, that is they have elements in common.
+Union is the trickiest type to implement since, given an input, generally it's not determined which of the types involved must be used to handle it, even more if the sets are not disjoint, that is they have elements in common.
-A solution would be to provide a `dispatch: Any -> Types U Nil` function that accepts the same input and returns the suitable type
+A solution could be to provide a `dispatch: Any -> Types U Nil` function that accepts the same input and returns the suitable type
 (or undefined if it's not possible to establish the type).

 ```js